ChristopherBradley/shelterbelts/README.md

 3. Right click any .py file and open as a jupyter notebook.
 Currently some debugging arguments are usually commented out at the bottom of each file.
 I'm planning to move these to tests/demos.

 # Methods and Parameters
 There are jupyter notebooks to demo the functionality of this repo in `notebooks`.
 Also, there are .pbs scripts for submitting synchronous jobs to gadi in `pbs_scripts`, along with .sh scripts to submit many jobs in parallel.
 The main python files are in `src/shelterbelts` and these can all be run from the command line as well.
 The `tests` have the same examples as `notebooks` but are more convenient to run all at once (but less convenient for demo-ing/understanding the functionality).

-# Running at scale

-Using Elvis
-- elvis_geojson.py
--

-Starting from a .laz file (1m CHM)
--

-Starting from a folder of binary tif files (classifications)
--

-Starting from a folder of percent cover files (indices)
-- predictions
-- prep_exanding
-- merging
-- expansion
-- indices
+I was in a bit of a rush before ESA, but I'm planning to clean these up and prepare a paper for the Journal of Open Source Software (JOSS) before the end of 2025...